Indhumathi-collab/AutomationProject/README.md

 ---

 To run scripts:
-use command - npx playwright test
+use command :  npx playwright test

+To view the report:
+use command :  npx playwright show-report

 to run headless > go to playwright.config.js & set up 'headless' to false